synapsestudios/lively/README.md

             name        : 'owner',
             required    : true,
             type        : 'string',
-            location    : 'uri', // This tells Lively to match :owner in the method's URI description : 'The owner of the repo.'
+            location    : 'uri', // This tells Lively to match :owner in the endpoint's URI description : 'The owner of the repo.'
         },
         {...}